JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

     post_reboot_delay: 30
     test_command: uptime
   when: reboot_required_file.stat.exists
 ```

-Task two, "Check if reboot is required," creates variable, `reboot_required_file`, which contains information about the file found at the remote target path `/var/run/reboot-required`.
-Task three, using the clause `when: reboot_required_file.stat.exists` simply checks if a file exists at the specified path.
+Task two, "Check if reboot is required," creates a variable, `reboot_required_file`, which contains information about the file found at the remote target path `/var/run/reboot-required`.
+Task three checks if a file exists at the specified path and resets when necessary as determined by the clause `when: reboot_required_file.stat.exists`.

-The completed `apt-update-upgrade.yml` file now runs the update and upgrade commands, checks if a restart is required, and follows through with an update if necessary.
+The completed `apt-update-upgrade.yml` playbook now runs the update and upgrade commands, checks if a restart is required, and follows through with an update if necessary.

 [![Conditions in action](ansible-conditions.jpg "Conditions in action")](ansible-conditions.jpg)
 *Conditions in action*

 #### 💼 On File Contents

-We can also create conditions to check the contents of files.
-We can leverage this in our situation by modify `ssh-key-setup.yml` to check if our Ansible SSH key present on the target before copying it over.
+Conditions can also be createed to check the contents of a file, which can be leveraged by modifying `ssh-key-setup.yml` to check if the Ansible SSH key is present on the target before copying it over.

-To do so, first we need to add the following two tasks as the first and second tasks in `ssh-key-setup.yml`:
+To do so, first I needed to add the following two tasks as the first and second tasks in `ssh-key-setup.yml`:

 ```
 - name: Read the contents of the authorized_keys file